 What is this part of us that automatically says no to these changes we'd like to make in our lives?

-You can think of this part as your inner rebel.
+We can think of this part as the inner rebel.

 The inner rebel is the part of us that says, “Uh oh, no way!” and strongly rebels or resists when we try to tell ourselves no, set limits or steer or guide ourselves into new ways of being.
 The inner rebel can arise as strong emotions, body sensations, thoughts and feelings of resistance, rebellion, opposition, and defiance.

 It's like a 2 year old saying, “No!
 You can't make me and I don't want to!”

 The inner rebel can be so frustrating!
 For there's a part of you that longs for growth, healing and change.
 And yet the conflict with the inner rebel can create 'self sabotage,' fester feelings of self doubt, and keep you stuck in the very patterns you long to change.

 You may feel caught in a battle between your inner rebel and the parts of you that long to grow.